 Following the closure of Fire Station #4, the building was used as a fire service themed museum for a short time.
 Visitors to the museum would often comment on Black’s appearance, which was more often than not, accompanied by the distinctive scent of his cigar smoke!

 6 - Founders Hall

-In the late 1800s, a girl from nearby Salisbury died and bodysnatchers stole her corpse to sell to the medical school.
-It was fairly soon after this crime that people began to see an apparition of the young girl wandering in Founders Hall.
+In the late 1800s, a girl from nearby Salisbury died and bodysnatchers stole her corpse, to sell to the medical school.
+It was fairly soon after this crime, that people began to see an apparition of the young girl wandering Founders Hall.

-She would always be upset and was often said to be screaming.
-Students would be totally freaked out and would often call the police.
+She’s always upset and was often said to be screaming.
+Students were totally freaked out and would often call the police.
 Eventually, the girl’s body was recovered and returned to her grave in Salisbury, but her ghost remains attached to the building.

-Founders Hall has since been converted into a shopping mall and business center and the girl is still spotted from time to time, although she seems to have stopped screaming instead she is content to simply open and close doors all over the building!
+Founders Hall has since been converted into a shopping mall and business center.
+Yet the girl is still spotted from time to time, although she seems to have stopped screaming, instead she is content to simply open and close doors all over the building!

 5 - Antique Kingdom

 The Antique Kingdom on central avenue, has seen many uses over the course of its lifetime including a moonshine distillery, a wedding venue and a dormitory for high class single ladies.
 These days it is a haunted antiques emporium.